Europol investigation busts 150 'high value' darknet vendors | DW | 26.10.2021

 Darknet marketplaces allow drug vendors to sell and ship their goods in supposed security.
 In the past, investigators have managed to take down the operators of such sites, but catching vendors has proven more tricky.

-Later this afternoon, Europol is expected to give a news conference in Washington, where the agency will give more details regarding the sting.
+Later on Tuesday afternoon, Europol is expected to give a news conference in Washington, where the agency will give more details regarding the investigation.

 The AFP news agency reported that law agents also confiscated €26.7 million ($31 million) in cash and virtual currencies, as well as 45 guns and 234 kilograms (516 pounds) of drugs, including 25,000 ecstasy pills.